 I manage all of the finances in my household.
-And I’m pretty darn good at it.
-I keep track of spending like a boss!
+And I’m pretty darn good at it, if I do say so myself!

-In our eleven years of marriage, my husband has not paid one single bill.
-He probably doesn’t even know the names of our utility companies.
+In our fourteen years of marriage, my husband has not paid one single bill.
+He doesn’t even know the names of our utility companies… which, by the way, is the reason why I created this In Case of Emergency Binder… and you should have one, too!

-And I don’t mind.
+But I don’t mind being the money manager in our house.
 I like numbers and budgeting.
 And I find it comforting to know exactly how much money is going in and out of our bank account each day.

-I feel empowered taking on this role for my family and YOU can keep track of spending too, by implementing the simple strategies that I use.
+I feel empowered taking on this role for my family and YOU can track your spending using a weekly planner too, by implementing the simple strategies that I use.

-**I may earn a small commission from affiliate links in this post, at no additional cost to you.
+*This post contains affiliate links, which means if you click a link and make a purchase, I earn a commission at no additional cost to you.
 See my full disclosure here.

 The first step in taking control of your personal finances is to know HOW MUCH money you are spending.